Enrisox/AWS-Quizapp-DevSecOps-Pipeline/docs/step7_AWS_QUIZAPP.md

 ## App Enhancements: "Quiz App v2"
-To make the app more functional, I want to add more features, like:
+To make the app more functional, I'm planning to to add in the future more features, like:

 1. **User Registration & Authentication**
 Database: You will need a database (like PostgreSQL or SQLite) to store usernames and hashed passwords.